+Wells Fargo & Company is a leading financial services company that has approximately \$1.9 trillion in assets, proudly serves one in three U.S. households and more than 10% of small businesses in the U.S., and is a leading middle market banking provider in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
+In the communities we serve, the Company focuses its social impact on building a sustainable, inclusive future for all by supporting housing affordability, small business growth, financial health and a low-carbon economy.
 Wells Fargo manages a variety of risks that can significantly affect our financial performance and our ability to meet the expectations of our customers, shareholders, regulators and other stakeholders.
-The Company measures and manages risk as part of our business, including in connection with the products and services we offer to our customers.
-The risks we take include financial, such as credit, interest rate, market, liquidity and funding risks, and non-financial, such as operational including compliance and model risks, strategic and reputation risks.
-A discussion of the Company's risk management framework and culture is provided in the "Risk Management", "Risk Management Framework", "Risk Governance", and "Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2019 Form 10-K and is applicable to our management of liquidity risk as discussed in this Report.
+Risk is the possibility of an event occurring that could adversely affect the Company's ability to achieve its strategic or business objectives.
+The Company routinely takes risks to achieve its business goals and to serve its customers.
+These risks include financial risks, such as interest rate, credit, liquidity, and market risks, and non-financial risks, such as operational risk, which includes compliance and model risks, and strategic and reputation risks.
+A discussion of the Company's risk management framework and culture is provided in the introduction to "Risk Management", "Risk Management - Risk Governance", and "Risk Management - Risk Operating Model - Roles and Responsibilities" sections in Management's Discussion and Analysis to our 2022 Form 10-K and is applicable to our management of liquidity risk as discussed in this disclosure.